Bilalama

-Bilalama was a 20th century BCE ruler of Eshnunna, an ancient Mesopotamian kingdom located in the Diyala Valley in modern Iraq.
+Bilalama (died c.
+1962 BC) was a 20th century BC ruler of Eshnunna, an ancient Mesopotamian kingdom located in the Diyala Valley in modern Iraq.

 Background

 It is assumed that Bilalama was a contemporary of Ishbi-Erra and Shu-Ilishu of Isin.
 He was the son of the previous ruler of Eshnunna, Kirikiri.
-The names of both Bilalama and Kirikiri are Elamite, which according to Katrin de Graef might indicate that a dynastic change occurred in the city after the reign of their predecessor Nūr-aḫum.
+The names of both Bilalama and Kirikiri are Elamite, which according to Katrin de Graef might indicate that a dynastic change occurred in the city after the reign of their predecessor Nur-ahum.
 However, it is not clear if they necessarily were Elamites themselves, or if their names only reflect a high level of Elamite cultural influence on Eshnunna.

 Bilalama married a daughter of Abda-El, an Amorite chieftain who earlier for diplomatic reasons had his son Ušašum marry a daughter of Nūr-aḫum.
 Both marriages were most likely meant to guarantee positive relations between the rulers of Eshnunna and the local Amorite groups.

 Two children of Bilalama are known.
-His daughter, Mê-Kūbi married king Tan-Ruhuratir of Elam, as documented in an inscription commemorating the construction of a temple of Inanna in Susa.
+His daughter, Me-Kubi married king Tan-Ruhuratir of Elam, as documented in an inscription commemorating the construction of a temple of Inanna in Susa.
 She is also mentioned in the inscription on a lapis lazuli seal which states Bilalama apparently gifted it to her.
 It is also known that he had a son bearing an Amorite name, Šalil-la-Milkum.
 It has additionally been proposed that a later ruler of Eshnunna, Uṣur-awassu, also was a son of Bilalama.

 A number of objects inscribed with names of individuals identified as servants of Bilalama have been discovered, including these attributed to the chanter (NAR) Wusum-bēlī, and a number of scribes (Puzur-Tishpak, Ilšu-dān and Lugal-inim-du).